liz-bagot/testrepository/README.md

 [Decred investment thesis](https://medium.com/@BlueYard/decred-82b284b4a795) by BlueYard Capital

 [Long-read Decred investment thesis](https://medium.com/coinmonks/decred-an-investment-thesis-bf9ba3cd1042) by Wally Hansen of SVB Capital

-**_What Investors Are Saying About Decred_**

-[Murad Mahmudov of Adaptive Capital on Decred as a store of value](https://soundcloud.com/decredindepth/murad-mahmudov-dcr-investment-thesis-sov-narrative-crypto-economics) on the Decred in Depth podcast

-[Joel Monegro of Placeholder vc on the Decred investment thesis](https://decredindepth.libsyn.com/-joel-monegro-placeholder-capital-dcr-investment-thesis-0) on the Decred in Depth podcast

 **4. Governance: Hybrid PoW/PoS**